"German cockroach infestation" forces Edmonton-area restaurant to close | Dished

 There were also several cleaning and sanitary changes to be made before reopening, like “ensuring that the premise is maintained in a clean and sanitary manner.”

-The order’s current status on the AHS website is active, meaning it is “currently in effect and the requirements must be followed before it can reopen.”
+The order’s current status on the AHS website is inactive, meaning that “the order is no longer in effect as the necessary repairs have been completed.”

 The Sawmill – Fort Saskatchewan